Sample itinerariesPrivate Tour: Gobeklitepe and Northern Mesopotamia

 Studies show that what is found in this forgotten land is 7.000 years older than the oldest temple we ever know.

-Today, Gobeklitepe pushes us to limits, we need to restudy everything we know about early civilizations.
+We need to re-evaluate everything we know about early civilizations.

 In this short trip, we are concentrating on 3 locations: